 7 Advantages Installing Skylights Will Bring to Your Home Design

-The addition of skylights in your home will not only brighten up a room, but add an element of design and functionality that’s hard to beat.
+Installing skylights in your home will brighten up a room and add an element of design and functionality that’s hard to beat.
+Are you considering home renovations to bring in some extra light?

 1. More Natural Light

-Adding a skylight is a simple way to get more natural light into your home.
+Installing skylights is a simple way to get more natural light into your home.
 It can complement the light you already get from windows in the room.

 2. Heating and Cooling Benefits

-Heat from the sun also comes through the skylight, which can help save energy.
+The heat from the sun also comes through the skylight, which can help save energy.
 In the winter, the sunlight from the skylight can make your space feel warmer.

 The solar heat gain coefficient (SHGC) measures how much heat will come in through the skylight.
 A high SHGC means more heat enters your home through the skylight.
 If you want the benefits of warmth in the winter, choose a skylight with a higher SHGC.